CjHare/SiegeGuard/README.md

 ### MBP Outcome
 Despite letters of intent, we were unable to secure mutually agreeable terms with a suitable primary investor.

+#### Tasks Outstanding
+The decision to wrap up 5DS was taken slight before the backend was feature complete, the tasks that remained.

+- Updating the `.demo` files (RESTful endpoints for Agent, Challenge and Policy) to use the `solidity` project instead of hardcoded demo values.
+- Implement connection to a reliable challenge system, as OneSignal was proving unreliable.

 ## Architecture